ebra8/rails_training/week3/README.md

 - Day 2: Built BlackJack game.
 - Day 3: Built a Chrome Extension for tracking leads' urls.
 - Day 4: Built and deployed Leads Tracker App. <a href="https://leads-tracker-app-ebra.netlify.app/">See here</a>
+- Day 5: Studied database concepts and paradigms along with problem solving.